barahona-research-group/BayesFactorSimilarity/README.md

 * BF_onehyp.m - a function for computing the pair-wise similarity matrix, where the hyperparameters are optimised for the whole dataset.
 * BF_twohyp.m - a function for computing the pair-wise similarity matrix, where the hyperparameters are optimised for each pair of time courses.
 * BF_async.m - a function for computing the pair-wise similarity matrix, where the hyperparameters are optimised for the whole dataset and the time courses are asynchronous.
-* gpRegression.m - a function to do 1-D GP regression.
+* script_synthetic_data.m - script to test on the synthetic data
-* cluster_dist_matrix.m - a function to do clustering given a distance matrix.
+* script_gene_data.m - script to cluster the gene expression data

 * lib/ - the required Matlab packages including:
 	* GPML toolbox for Gaussian process